|Image by Horia Varlan|

 Grammar, like the picture above, is a bloody jigsaw puzzle.
 Despite having a higher than average reading ability when I started high school, I was rather a late bloomer with regards to spelling.
 Even now I class myself as homonymically challenged (I find it hard too know witch ones two use) with a propensity for whiz-deletion and comma splicing.

-I owe much of my hard-earned ability to the fact that I'm marginally dipsy-praxic and, compensating for an inability to write legibly, I turned to typing in the days when spell-checkers simply beeped at you when you got it wrong.
+I owe much of my hard-earned ability with grammar to learning to type in the days when spell-checkers simply beeped at you when you got it wrong.
 I spent hours going back and trying again.

 Bill Bryson's brilliant examination of Shakespeare throws up the case in point: